bustopsy777/scrumastr/README.md

 `GRANT ALL PRIVILEGES ON *.* TO 'linuxjobber'@'%' ;`

+6. Make a www directory in scrumastr and copy the Django folder and its contents inside www

+`mkdir /scrumastr/www`
+`cp -r /scrumastr/Django /scrumastr/www/`

-6. Create an account at https://hub.docker.com/ (if necessary) and use those credentials to login to docker (optional step but recommended)
+7. Create an account at https://hub.docker.com/ (if necessary) and use those credentials to login to docker (optional step but recommended)

 `sudo docker login`

-7. Build the image using the docker build command while in the /scrumastr folder.
+8. Build the image using the docker build command while in the /scrumastr folder.
 Example:

 `docker build -t username/chatscrum:example_tag .`

-8. Push the image that you just built to your docker hub repository (optional but recommended in case the local image is compromised or is not present)
+9. Push the image that you just built to your docker hub repository (optional but recommended in case the local image is compromised or is not present)

 `docker push username/chatscrum:example_tag`